Ontario Disability Support Program – Overview

 - hospitalization or if you are staying somewhere else

 - absence from Ontario (there are different rules for ODSP and OW, so you should get legal advice right away before you make any plan to leave Ontario), or

 - any other change that might affect your ODSP or OW eligibility.

 If you are living with HIV in Ontario and have questions about ODSP, please contact us right away for free legal advice.
 If you live in Ontario, you can contact your local community legal clinic: www.legalaid.on.ca/clinics

 If you disagree with any ODSP decision, you have the right to request an Internal Review within 30 days of the decision.
-If you are living with HIV, please contact us right away for advice or you can contact your local community legal clinic: www.legalaid.on.ca/clinics
+If you are living with HIV in Ontario, please contact us for free legal advice (see Getting legal help below).

 Here is a link to ODSP and OW social assistance information on the Government of Ontario website: www.mcss.gov.on.ca/en/mcss/programs/social/index.aspx